 2015 declared as International Year of Evaluation

-EvalPartners, the global movement to strengthen national evaluation capacities, is proud to announce that 2015 was declared as the International Year of Evaluation (EvalYear) at the Third International Conference on National Evaluation Capacities organized in São Paulo, Brazil, 29 Sep - 2 Oct 2013.
+EvalPartners, the global movement to strengthen national evaluation capacities, was proud to announce that 2015 was declared as the International Year of Evaluation (EvalYear) at the Third International Conference on National Evaluation Capacities organized in São Paulo, Brazil, 29 Sep – 2 Oct 2013.

 EvalYear, a Global Initiative of Coordinated Local Action

 Governments, international partners and civil society need to know how policies and programs shape the lives of people today and in future generations.
-Given this, EvalPartners is facilitating a global dialogue among regional and national evaluation actors, evaluation offices of International Organizations, including UN agencies and the World Bank’s IEG, OECD/DAC and developing countries, private foundations and other key stakeholders.
-The aim of the dialogue is to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels through 2015 as the International Year of Evaluation (EvalYear).
+Given this, EvalPartners facilitated a global dialogue among regional and national evaluation actors, evaluation offices of International Organizations, including UN agencies and the World Bank’s IEG, OECD/DAC and developing countries, private foundations and other key stakeholders.
+The aim of the dialogue was to advocate and promote evaluation and evidence-based policy making at international, regional, national and local levels through 2015 as the International Year of Evaluation (EvalYear).

-EvalYear will be a catalyst for important conversations and thinking, at international, regional, national, and sub-national level, on the role of monitoring and evaluation in good governance for equitable and sustainable human development.
+The aim was for EvalYear to be a catalyst for important conversations and thinking, at international, regional, national, and sub-national level, on the role of monitoring and evaluation in good governance for equitable and sustainable human development.
 Evaluation can enable leaders and civil society to develop and support better policies, implement them more effectively, safeguard the lives of people, and promote well-being for all.
 Evaluation can enable leaders to consider social, political, technical, financial factors, and make sure they are on the right path.
 Evaluation can help leaders report to their constituents honestly about the impact of their decisions, and listen to feedback from every group.
-However, if evaluation is to play these roles more dedicated effort, systems change, capacity building, and resources are required.
+However, if evaluation is to play these roles more effectively, dedicated effort, systems change, capacity building, and resources are required.

 Building EvalYear Together

-EvalYear features inclusion where everyone has a role to play: civil society, governments, international partners, academia, and individuals.
+EvalYear featured inclusion where everyone has a role to play: civil society, governments, international partners, academia, and individuals.
 For example, EvalYear will help to shape opinion and influence decision making through Voluntary Organizations for Professional Evaluation (VOPE)’s conferences and UN evaluation-related meetings that will keep the spotlight on policy coherence for equitable, and gender responsive sustainable development and good governance in the international and national arenas.

 2015 is the year when the Millennium Development Goals (MDGs) will be replaced by a new set of internationally agreed goals, most likely to be called Sustainable Development Goals (SDG).
 While the MDGs drove a global vision on human development and facilitated its implementation and monitoring, a comprehensive evaluation of what has been achieved has not been carried out so far.
 In part this is because the country level building blocks for such a review were not available.
 It is now widely acknowledged that national development policies and programs should be informed by evidence generated by country-led monitoring and evaluation systems, rather than donor-led ones, while ensuring policy coherence at regional and global level.